 What is a document management system?

-Think of it like a sophisticated electronic filing cabinet with a built-in assistant.
-A documents system or document management system is software that captures, tracks, manages, stores, and delivers all your organization’s documents and information assets and often have built in features to properly manage and retain records as well.
+Think of these systems like a sophisticated electronic filing cabinet with a built-in assistant.
+A documents system, or document management system, is software that captures, tracks, manages, stores, and delivers all your organization’s documents and information assets.
+Often, they also have built-in features to properly manage, control, and retain records as well.

-Over 90 percent of enterprise records and documentation are now in electronic form, according to PwC.
-But there’s still valuable data that exists only in hard copy.
-This is why many of today’s solutions also include document control systems which provide essential management tools for handling both electronic documents and electronic images of paper documents.
+Over 90% of enterprise records and documentation are now in electronic form, according to PwC.
+But there is still valuable data that exists only in hard copy.
+This is why many of today’s solutions also include document control systems that provide essential management tools for handling both electronic documents and electronic scans of paper documents.

-Document management systems are a sub-category of enterprise content management (ECM) suites, providing the core functionality of document control.
-Enterprise content management suites go further, delivering tools and processes that manage large volumes of structured and unstructured data, and often deliver the following functionality including:
+Document management systems are a sub-category of enterprise content management (ECM) suites and provide the core functionality of document control.
+Enterprise content management suites go further, delivering tools and processes that manage large volumes of structured and unstructured data, and often deliver functionalities including:

 - Records management